- How do I...?

 This phased replacement strategy will continue until the new, deeper GAC filters come online in 2022, but it isn’t suited as a long-term solution, given the limited PFAS removal and our need to retain the benefits from operating the existing filters in biological mode.

-Once the new filters begin operating, the existing 14 that had served as an interim measure will be returned to full biological mode, requiring less-frequent replacement.
+Now that the new deep-bed filters are online, the existing 14 that had served as an interim measure will be returned to full biological mode, requiring less-frequent replacement.

 Why aren’t the companies responsible for the PFAS compounds affecting the water paying to address this problem?